CodingJosue/ML_WorkSpace_VSC/Chapter2/Chapter2.md

 - Task (T): Predicting the median housing price for a given district

-- The Experience(E): The California census data containing thousands of districts with their attributes (population, income, etc.) and their actual prices
+- The Experience(E): The California census data contains thousands of districts with their attributes (population, income, etc.) and their actual prices

 -  The Performance Measure(P): The RMSE (Root Mean Square Error), which tells us exactly how many dollars off our predictions are from the real expert-verified prices

 ![Alt text](image-1.png)

 This(their current approach) is costly and time-consuming.
-That's why the ythink they need to train a model to predict a district's median housing price, given other data about that district.
+That's why they think they need to train a model to predict a district's median housing price, given other data about that district.

 ## Pipelines
 A sequence of data processing components is called data pipeline.
-Pipelijnes are very common in machine  since there are a lot to manipulate ad many data transformations to apply.
+Pipelines are very common in machine learning  since there are a lot to manipulate and many data transformations to apply.

-Components of a data pipeline often run assyncroously.
-Each components pulls in a alrge amount of data then it spits out the result in another data store.
-Then, some time later the next component pulls in this data .
-It's literally a pipeline feeding data gets an output and feet that output to some other component.
-Each component is self-contained(independent island, like if you have a Java class that does exactly one thing and does overflow with another class ).
+Components of a data pipeline often run asynchronously.
+Each component pulls in a large amount of data then it spits out the result in another data store.
+Then, some time later, the next component pulls in this data.
+It's literally a pipeline feeding data that gets an output and feet that output to some other component.
+Each component is self-contained(independent island, like if you have a Java class that does exactly one thing and does not overflow with another class ).
 Note that in data pipelining a broken compoent may go unnoticed if proper monitoring is not implimented.